dubreuia/intellij-plugin-save-actions/README.md

 Supports configurable save actions, including "organize imports", "reformat code" and "rearrange code".

-# Features
+## Features

 - Organize imports support
 - Reformat code support with only changed text option
 - Rearrange code support
 - Simple option page to activate / deactivate save actions

-# Installation
+## Installation

-The plugin is available from the Intellij IDEA Plugin Repository (TODO https://plugins.jetbrains.com/?idea) and you can install it directly from Intellij IDEA.
-Go in "File > Settings > Plugins > Browse repositories" and search for "Save Actions".
+The plugin is not yet available in the plugin repository, you'll have to download the [save-actions.jar](https://github.com/dubreuia/intellij-plugin-save-actions/blob/master/save-actions.jar?raw=true) and add it to your editor from "File > Settings > Plugins > Install plugin from disk...".

-# Licence
+## Licence

 MIT License ([here](LICENSE.txt))